• Home /

 What Do You Need for Mortgage Approval?

+The specific items you’ll need for your approval will vary based on your mortgage type and how you’re employed.
 For example, conventional mortgages may ask for two recent pay stubs to show evidence of income.
 Portfolio mortgages may ask for copies of your federal tax returns.

 If you’re salaried, your lender may call your employer to verify your employment.
 If you’re self-employed, you may be asked to provide an updated profit-and-loss statement with evidence you’re still in business.